cilsat/scribe/doc/draft.md

 compared against a baseline offline speaker diarization system.
 Results show that the offline system retains the advantage in terms of prediction accuracy, although it requires knowledge of the entire audio stream beforehand.
-On a speaker model derived from 150 seconds of user speech, the online system with a 3-segment window produced a SER of 24.6% compared to 19.59% for the baseline system.
+On a speaker model derived from 120 seconds of user speech, the online system with a 5-segment window produced a SER of 25.52% compared to 18.48% for the baseline system.
+The latency of such

 # 6 Bibliography